Deprecated page

 - AKITA_API_KEY_SECRET=xxxxxxx

-network_mode: "container:your-container-name"
+network_mode: "service:your-service-label"

-entrypoint: /akita apidump --service your-service
+entrypoint: /akita apidump --service your-project-name

 docker run --rm --network host \